Ayana-chan/Obsidian_MyNote/Haskell/Haskell.md

   empty :: f a
   (<|>) :: f a -> f a -> f a

+  -- One or more.
   some :: f a -> f [a]
   some v = (:) <$> v <*> many v

+  -- Zero or more.
   many :: f a -> f [a]
   many v = some v <|> pure []
 ```